 Unlike your condescending son-in-law, or your daughter who talks too quickly, or your friend who doesn’t seem to know what he is talking about, librarians are trained to help library users of all educations, backgrounds, and abilities with all varieties of information and technology needs.

 In most public libraries, reference librarians are required to have a Masters degree in Library Science and have done extra work in understanding the subtleties of interacting with library users in a courteous and respectful way.
-They do their best to understand what kind of help you need, and then decide how much hands-on guidance will be best to get you started without being too nosy or invasive.
+2 Parts:

 In addition to one-to-one help from the reference librarian, most public libraries offer computer classes.
 You might choose to simply attend one class one time, or begin attending the classes regularly.